 Nex No Extinction Jaguars Rescue

 In 2017, 4 of us squashed into the back seat of a wrangler jeep and drove an hour and a half west of the Brazilian capital, Brasília, to Corumbá de Goiás.
 We headed to a refuge called Nex No Extinction, a secluded sanctuary that harbours rescued big felines in Brazil.
 There are protocols in place to rehabilitate cats young and wild enough to be released again.
 But most of the time, the feline residents (mostly jaguars) are there for life.
-Rescued from car accidents, the exotic pet trade or causualties from run-ins with human populations.
+Rescued from car accidents, the exotic pet trade or casualties from run-ins with human populations.
 It costs Nex R$14,000 (US$3,000) a month to upkeep the refuge.
 There are 22 animals: 15 jaguars, 7 cougars, 2 jaguarundis (Amazonian wildcats), and 3 ocelots.
 Between them they need 40 kg of meat a day.

 Nex No Extinction is nothing akin to what’s seen on Netflix’s hit series Tiger King.
 The entrance is barely noticeable, just a ragged sign that leads to a dirt road suitable only for 4×4 vehicles.
 There are maybe 2 to 3 volunteers hidden around the property and no scheduled feeding viewing session or even a place to buy tickets.
 Most visitors come chaperoned by a donor, as we were, or hitchhike in on guided tours strictly for educational purpose.
 You’d never hold a baby jaguar, and you’d never see anyone inside the enclosures.

 The felines’ stories are wide-ranging, but with an underlying thread.
 Their lives collided with humans’.
 Naara the cougar was found during a drug raid in Goiânia, she was a pet.
-Jaguars Delilah, Carlota and Samson were transfered from Brasília zoo after overpopulation.
+Jaguars Delilah, Carlota and Samson were transferred from Brasília zoo after overpopulation.
 Merlí was blinded when a fisherman shot him in Maranhão.
 The jaguarundi Pedrinho was bought in after surviving a collision with the rasp bar of a combine harvester on a sugarcane plantation.

-Tucked in the back we found a surprisingly large enclosure shrowded in vegetation and with a pathway that climbs above the cage.
+Tucked in the back we found a surprisingly large enclosure shrouded in vegetation and with a pathway that climbs above the cage.
 In this enclosure were two juvenile jaguars, Pandora e Vivara, being primed for release.
 They had come to Nex after they lost their mother (most likely by hunters or a vehicle accident) and were scheduled for release within a year.
 Hopefully the discreet enclosure and relatively short stay would ensure they’d maintain a cautious distance from humans on release.
 The way it’s supposed to be.

 Ousada the Jaguar is Released